-- New or expanded highway projects that have a significant number or significant increase in the number of diesel vehicles - Projects affecting intersections that are at or will change to a Level of Service (LOS) D, E, or F with a significant number of diesel vehicles - New or expanded bus and rail terminals and transfer points that have a significant number of diesel vehicles congregating at a single location - Projects in or affecting locations, areas, or categories of sites which are identified in the PM10 or PM{2.5} applicable implementation plan as sites of violation or possible violation
+- New or expanded highway projects that have a significant number or significant increase in the number of diesel vehicles - Projects affecting intersections that are at or will change to a Level of Service (LOS) D, E, or F with a significant number of diesel vehicles - New bus and rail terminals and transfer points that have a significant number of diesel vehicles congregating at a single location - Expanded bus and rail terminals and transfer points that significantly increase the number of diesel vehicles congregating at a single location - Projects in or affecting locations, areas, or categories of sites which are identified in the PM10 or PM2,5 applicable implementation plan as sites of violation or possible violation

 If a project is one of these types, contact the WSDOT headquarters air quality staff, who will coordinate the POAQC interagency consultation process.
 If the interagency consultation partners concur that a project meeting one of these definitions is not a POAQC, a hot-spot analysis is not required.
 A project-level conformity determination is still required for projects determined to not be POAQC.
+Follow WSDOT Air Quality, Greenhouse Gas, and Energy Discipline Report Template for conformity determinations language.

-For all other project types, a hot spot analysis is not required and the project documentation should clarify that EPA has determined that projects not listed in 40 CFR 93.123(b)(1) meet the Clean Air Act's requirements.
+For all other project types, a hot spot analysis is not required and the project documentation should clarify that EPA has determined that projects not listed in 40 CFR 93.123(b)(1) meet the CCA's requirements.